-American Red Cross and the American Association of Blood Banks (AABB) continue to seek blood and convalescent plasma donations.
-To find where you can donate blood, visit aabb.org.

-- On May 5, CISA, along with the United Kingdom's National Cyber Security Centre (NCSC), released a joint advisory to international healthcare and medical research organizations providing an update on ongoing malicious cyber activity and new cyber threats related to COVID-19. - □ CISA and NCSC continue to see indications that advanced persistent threat (APT) groups are exploiting the COVID-19 pandemic as part of their cyber operations. - On May 4, the Small Business Administration (SBA) announced that agricultural businesses are now eligible for the SBA Economic Injury Disaster Loans as part of the Paycheck Protection Program and Healthcare Enhancement Act. - SBA's portal will reopen today for farmers, ranchers and certain other agricultural businesses affected by the COVID-19 pandemic. - On May 3, the U.S. Department of Treasury and the SBA announced that the second round of funding for the Paycheck Protection Program processed 2.2 million loans to small businesses since it launched on April 27.
-The total value of these loans is over \$175 billion. - Including the previous funding bill, more than \$670 billion is available for the loan program in total. - On April 28, President Trump signed an executive order to keep meat processing plants open to ensure the continued supply of beef, pork, and poultry to the American people.
-The order uses the Defense Production Act to classify meat processing as critical infrastructure. - The Centers for Disease Control and Prevention and the Occupational Safety and Health Administration have put out guidance for plants to help ensure employee safety. - On April 17, U.S. Department of Agriculture announced the Coronavirus Food Assistance Program, an immediate relief program that provides \$16 billion in direct support to farmers and ranchers as well as \$3 billion to purchase and distribute fresh produce, dairy and meat products to food banks, community and faith-based organizations and other non-profits. - On April 17, the Cybersecurity and Infrastructure Security Agency released version 3.0 of the Essential Critical Infrastructure Workers guidance to help state and local jurisdictions and the private sector identify and manage their essential workforce while responding to COVID-19. - On April 15, Immigration and Customs Enforcement Homeland Security Investigations launched Operation Stolen Promise to combat COVID-19 related fraud and other criminal activity. - On April 23, the U.S Department of Education announced more than \$13.2 billion from the CARES Act is available to state and local education agencies to support continued learning for K-12 students whose educations have been disrupted by the coronavirus. - The U.S. Department of Labor announced availability of up to \$100 million for Dislocated Worker Grants to help address the workforce-related impacts related to COVID-19.
+- American Red Cross and the American Association of Blood Banks (AABB) continue to seek blood and convalescent plasma donations.
+To find where you can donate blood, visit aabb.org. - On April 28, President Trump signed an executive order to keep meat processing plants open to ensure the continued supply of beef, pork, and poultry to the American people.
+The order uses the Defense Production Act to classify meat processing as critical infrastructure. - The Centers for Disease Control and Prevention and the Occupational Safety and Health Administration have put out guidance for plants to help ensure employee safety. - On April 27, the Small Business Administration relaunched the Paycheck Protection Program after distributing \$350 billion in loans to 1.6 million businesses earlier this month.
+Including last week's funding bill, more than \$670 billion is available for the loan program in total. - As of April 23, the USCG has facilitated the safe discharge of over 275,000 passengers from more than 125 cruise ships as a result of the orderly shutdown of the cruise industry.
+The Coast Guard will continue to work with CDC, state and local authorities to manage cruise ships and commercial vessels in US waters. - On April 17, U.S. Department of Agriculture announced the Coronavirus Food Assistance Program, an immediate relief program that provides \$16 billion in direct support to farmers and ranchers as well as \$3 billion to purchase and distribute fresh produce, dairy and meat products to food banks, community and faith-based organizations and other non-profits. - On April 17, the Cybersecurity and Infrastructure Security Agency released version 3.0 of the Essential Critical Infrastructure Workers guidance to help state and local jurisdictions and the private sector identify and manage their essential workforce while responding to COVID-19. - On April 15, Immigration and Customs Enforcement Homeland Security Investigations launched Operation Stolen Promise to combat COVID-19 related fraud and other criminal activity. - On April 9, the U.S Department of Education announced more than \$6 billion from the CARES Act will be distributed to colleges and universities to provide direct emergency cash grants to college students whose lives and educations have been disrupted by the coronavirus outbreak. - On April 21, the Department of Education is planning to announce an additional \$6.28 billion in funding for institutions to cover costs associated with significant changes to the delivery of instruction due to COVID-19. - On April 3, President Trump issued "Memorandum on Allocating Certain Scarce or Threatened Health and Medical Resources to Domestic Use" directing DHS and FEMA, in consultation with the HHS, to use the Defense Production Act to keep scarce medical resources within the United States for domestic use.
+CBP is assisting FEMA in temporarily detaining export shipments of PPE. - The U.S. Department of Labor announced availability of up to \$100 million for Dislocated Worker Grants to help address the workforce-related impacts related to COVID-19.